BlackToppStudios/Jagati/README.md

 This excludes FindGitExecutable because that call depends entirely on external state so it can't be easily tested.
 All the other functions are listed here and a brief description of the short term plans to test them.

+   - EnableIOSCrossCompile - Testable by variable extraction
    - StandardJagatiSetup - ✔
    - FindGitExecutable - 💥
    - IdentifyOS -  ✔
    - IdentifyCompiler - ✔
    - IdentifyDebug - ✔
-   - ChooseLibraryType - fully testable
+   - ChooseLibraryType - fully testable-
    - SetCodeCoverage - ✔
    - ChooseCodeCoverage - ✔
    - CreateCoverageTarget - ✔